asya-code/your_line_says/README.md

 ## Roadmap

-Project starts on 03.14.2022, ends on Steps:
+Project started on 06.14.2022, ended on 06.18.2022

+Steps:

 MVP
-- Users can create a profile and log in
-- Users can Store their own recipes - ingredients and steps, pictures (cloudinary API)
-- Users can save favorite recipes
+- Users can search for the citation by their favorite author

 2.0
-- Users can look for a new recipes by:
+- Users can get random citation chosen by the app's algorithm
-    Name
-    Cousine
-    Ingredients
-- Recommendations available based on:
-    Most used recipes
-    Favorite cousine
-    Trending

-3.0
-- Long term meal planning
-- Meal Planning recommendations and suggestions
-- Recipes recalculations according to a family/group size

-Nice-to-haves
-- Dietary adjustment to whole MPV
-- Calories/nutritions calculator based recommendations

-Main data will come from the static database, working on how to implement dynamic update of the database from online sources
+Main data is coming from the static database.